matthewl/Daring/README.md

+### Daring is now maintained by [Brandon Istenes](https://github.com/brandones/Daring) on Github.

 **NO LONGER MAINTAINED** I'm no longer maintaing this project having moved my blog to Jekyll.
 The last version this theme was tested against Ghost was version 1.00.

 # Daring